Leaf blower: Environmental and occupational risks

 Emissions from gasoline-powered grounds-keeping equipment in general are a source of air pollution and more immediately, noise pollution.
 In the United States, US emission standards prescribe maximum emissions from small engines.
 The two-stroke engines used in most leaf blowers operate by mixing gasoline with oil, and a third of this mixture is not burned, but is emitted as an aerosol exhaust.
 These pollutants have been linked to cancer, heart disease, and asthma.
 A 2011 study found that the amount of NMHC pollutants emitted by a leaf blower operated for 30 minutes is comparable to the amount emitted by a Ford F-150 pickup truck driving from Texas to Alaska.

 In addition to the adverse health effects of carbon monoxide, nitrogen oxides, hydrocarbons, and particulates generated in the exhaust gas of the gasoline-powered engines, leaf blowers pose problems related to the dust raised by the powerful flow of air.
-Dust clouds caused by leaf blowers contain potentially harmful substances such as pesticides, mold, and animal fecal matter that may cause irritation, allergies, and disease.
+Dust clouds caused by leaf blowers contain potentially harmful substances such as pesticide residues and pathogens.

 Noise pollution is also a concern with leaf blowers, as they can emit noise levels above those required to cause hearing loss to both the operator and those nearby.